Kaufman County Vehicle Impound Guide

 • They need:

-• A signed authorization letter from you, granting them permission to pick up the vehicle.
+• A signed authorization letter from you, granting them permission to retrieve the vehicle.
+The letter should include your name, the vehicle's make and model, the vehicle identification number (VIN), and the date.

 Timeline